-L4200/L5200 (Theological Studies) Special Studies in Historical/Theological Studies (ThM and PhD)
+L4200/L5200 (Theological Studies) Special Studies in Historical/Theological Studies (Th.M. and Ph.D.)
+3 hours

 A flexible program designed to take advantage of unique opportunities and to meet the specialized needs of certain students.
 Among the possibilities are seminars taught by visiting professors, programs on independent study, reading courses, special projects, and field education experience.